VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 We can easily generate three time series from this, for tick, pitch, and velocity, along with a constant value for instrument (from ProgramChangeEvent).
 So, we can create the time series `pitch = [42,38,42,38,42,42,35,42]`, `velocity = [64,90,90,64,64,70,64,64]`, and `ticks = [20,28,0,20,0,28,20,0]` for instrument 0, which is the Acoustic Grand Piano.

-If we do this for the ~ 500 tracks that can be downloaded, we can build up very long time series for each instrument.
+If we do this for a lot of tracks (I had 500), we can build up very long time series for each instrument.
 Then, just like we did with our weather data, we can create markov chains defining the transitions for ticks, pitch, and velocity.
-So, if we are playing a note with a velocity of 90, we would have a 50% chance of the next note having a velocity of 90, and a 50% chance of the next note having a velocity of 64.
+So, from the above events, if we are playing a note with a velocity of 90, we would have a 50% chance of the next note having a velocity of 90, and a 50% chance of the next note having a velocity of 64.
 We segment this by instrument because we would expect different pitch and velocity combinations to be ideal for different instruments (ie, you wouldn't play a flute and a guitar the same way).

 We can also do the same thing for the tempo tracks, where we can get a time series for ticks and a time series for mpqn (microseconds per quarter note, which defines the speed of the music).

 Generating tracks with Markov chains
 ----------------------------------------------------

-Once we learn the markov chains for each time series, we can use random number generators to make sequences of notes and tempos.
+Once we learn the markov chains for each value that we want, we can use random number generators to make sequences of notes and tempos.

-To make a track, we have to generate values for ticks, velocity, and pitch.
-So, for each of our tick, velocity, and pitch audio chains, we pick a random number, and then initialize our chain with that number (just like we started off with today is sunny earlier).
+To make an instrumental track, we have to generate values for ticks, velocity, and pitch.
+So, for each of our tick, velocity, and pitch markov chains, we pick a random number, and then initialize our chain with that number (just like we started off with today is sunny earlier).
 Then, we can use a random number generator to pick the next value, and so on, until we reach our designated length.
 In this case, we want all of our tracks to be the same number of ticks in length, so we first generate the tick sequence, make sure all the ticks add up to a predetermined number (let's say 2000), and then generate the other two sequences to be the same length.

 <div>
 <table border="1" class="dataframe table display">